This page includes the most common questions we receive. We will strive to add to this page as new questions arise.

 IRB Questions: see The IRB Process

-If you are doing research that involves your employer institution, you should reach out to your employer institution’s IRB to seek their advice and requirements.
+If you are doing research that involves your employer institution or another institution with an IRB office, you should reach out to the other institution’s IRB to seek their advice and requirements.
 They will either be the primary/host IRB institution or they need to provide a letter of support that you can use for your UIUC IRB application.
 If they are your primary, you do not need to fill out a UIUC IRB protocol form.

 If you are not conducting research related to your employer institution, then you should complete the UIUC IRB process.